Learn how to apply philosophical skills to thrive in diverse democracies.

 Approach

-I design courses that locate thinkers in their material cultural contexts to illuminate their most significant ideas.
-Students thus learn to evaluate perennial questions through significant, influential viewpoints that resonate today.
-While my primary expertise concerns eighteenth to twentieth-century thinkers such as Immanuel Kant, Arthur Schopenhauer, Hannah Arendt or Emmanuel Levinas, I also feature ancient and medieval thinkers such as Avicenna, Al Ghazali, Dogen, Nagarjuna, Shankara, Maimonides, Anselm or Julian of Norwich.
+My courses are designed so that students encounter the lived lives of philosphers.
+Each week locates them in their material cultural contexts to illuminate their most significant ideas.
+Students thus learn to evaluate perennial questions through significant viewpoints that resonate today.
+While my primary expertise concerns eighteenth to twentieth-century thinkers such as Immanuel Kant, Arthur Schopenhauer, Hannah Arendt or Emmanuel Levinas, I also feature ancient and medieval thinkers such as Avicenna, al-Ghazali, Dogen, Nagarjuna, Shankara, Maimonides, Anselm or Julian of Norwich.
 Critical interventions in the debates of their times help to inform students about how to face their own intellectual questions.

 Course Offerings

-The following courses feature in the University of Newcastle’s Bachelor of Arts and Bachelor of Education (Secondary) degrees.
+These courses feature in the University of Newcastle’s Bachelor of Arts and Bachelor of Education (Secondary) degrees.
+They also feature as suggested electives in several others such as Social Sciences, Communication and Media Studies, Mathematics, Data Science and Cybersecurity.

 • World Religions introduces the principal features of the world's major religions through reference to key events, characters, beliefs and related phenomena.
 A range of thinkers are discussed such as Philo of Alexandria, Origen of Caesarea Maritima, Adi Shankara, Muhammad Rumi, Dogen Zenji [Kigen], Julian of Norwich, Sayyid Qutb, Mohandas Gandhi and Vine Deloria Jr.